Ryan1997123/SQLProjects/RPAFraudDetection/README.md

 The schema of this table is available here.

-If you get stuck during this project or would like to see an experienced developer work through it, click “Get Unstuck“ to see a project walkthrough video.
+If you get stuck during this project or would like to see an experienced developer work through it, click “Get Unstuck“ to see a project walkthrough video..